mikependon/RepoDB/RepoDb.Documents/documentation_v1.0.10.md

 [Primary]
 public int Id { get; set; }
 ```
 This attribute accepts a `System.Boolean` parameter that tells whether the primary property is an identity column.
-If sets to `true`, the value of the identity column of the newly added record from the database will be returned during `Insert` operation.
+If sets to `true`, the value of the identity column of the newly added record from the database will be returned during `Insert` operation, otherwise, the value of the `Primary` column will be returned.

 By default, the library has built-in mechanism on identifying the primary key.
 If the `Primary` attribute is defined, the first occurrence will automatically be qualified as the primary property.

-If the `Primary` attribute is not defined, then the following identifications will be used.
+Else, if the `Primary` attribute is not defined, then the following identifications will be used.

   - Search for `Id` property.
 If present, this automatically overrule the mechanism.
   - If there is no `Id` property from the class, the class name plus the word `Id` will be evaluated.
 This means that the `Stock` class, the property `StockId` will be identified.